Jim Kelly (martial artist)

-James Milton Kelly (May 5, 1946 - June 29, 2013) was an American athlete, martial artist and actor.
+James Milton Kelly (May 5, 1946 - June 29, 2013) was an American athlete, martial artist, actor, and professional tennis player.
 After winning several karate championships, he rose to fame in the early 1970s appearing in action films within the martial arts and blaxploitation genres.
 Kelly played opposite Bruce Lee in 1973's Enter the Dragon, and had lead roles in 1974's Black Belt Jones as the title character and Three the Hard Way as Mister Keyes.

 Early life and athletic career

 Kelly's mother ran a locker rental service for Navy personnel.
 He began his athletic career at Bourbon County High School in Paris, Kentucky, competing in basketball, football, and track and field.
 He attended the University of Louisville on a football scholarship, but left during his freshman year after a coach called a Black teammate a racial slur.
 Kelly began to study Shorin-ryu karate.

 Kelly began his martial arts career under the tutelage of Sin Kwang Thé (Shaolin-do) in Lexington, Kentucky.
 He trained in Okinawan karate under Parker Shelton, Nate Patton and Gordon Doversola.
 During the early 1970s, Kelly emerged as one of the world's most decorated karate champions.
 In 1971, he won four prestigious championships, most notably, the world middleweight title at the 1971 Long Beach International Karate Championships.
 Kelly opened his own studio, which was frequented by numerous Hollywood celebrities and ultimately landed him in the movies.

 In addition to his martial arts and film careers, Kelly also tried professional tennis.
 He played amateur tennis in the 1970s at Plummer Park in West Hollywood.
 In 1975, he joined the USTA Senior Men's Circuit.
 He ultimately reached the No. 2 ranking in senior men's doubles in California and the top 10 in the state in senior men's singles.
 Later in life, he became the owner and director of a tennis club in the San Diego area.